polterguy/sephia-five/README.md

-# Sephia Five - Ridiculously simple cryptography
+# Sephia Five - Military grade cryptography for the people

 Sephia Five is a web server based email system, that among other things features military grade PGP cryptography, so ridiculously easy to use, that we refer to its design principles as KISS - _Keep It Simple and Stupid_.